 SDC a Value Creation

 SDGs To Company To Environment and Social

-G CLEAN WATER AND SANTAITER Efficient use of water in the production process.There is sufficient water use in the production process - Protect and restore ecosystems related to water sources.
+6 CLEAN WATER WAS SANCTATION Efficient use of water in the production process.There is sufficient water use in the production process - Protect and restore ecosystems related to water sources.

-Water resources are important in ceramic tile production process.
+Operational goals Operational strategies to achieve goals Overall Performance - Water resources are important in ceramic tile production process.
 Effects from drought and various disasters may result in a water shortage crisis and a changed ecosystem with water sources.
-The company aims to operate its business in an integrated, circular use of water resources and reduce the use of tap water from outside sources by 5% every year.

-The company has a strategy for water management by integrated water storage method.
+The company aims to operate its business in an integrated, circular use of water resources and reduce the use of tap water from outside sources by 5% every year. - The company has a strategy for water management by integrated water storage method.
 There was no water released from plants.
 Well were dug and reserve.
 Manage well to accommodate the amount of natural rainfall sufficient for the production throughout the year.
+The rate of external tap water usage in 2024 was higher than the previous year due to drought factors that resulted in abnormal natural rainfall and additional production processes that require more water.
+However, the company still following the policy of not releasing water from the production process to the community or the public.
+The water storage system within the factory is regularly improved.

-In 2023, the company has summarized the amount of tap water consumption from external sources for the Company's ceramic tile production process as follows:
+In 2024, the company has summarized the amount of tap water consumption from external sources for the Company's ceramic tile production process as follows: